-In my low-carb reincarnation, I find myself cooking more and trying new dishes.
+In my low-carb, high-fat reincarnation, I find myself cooking more and trying new dishes.
 No longer can I slap ham and cheese between whole-wheat bread, garnish with potato chips, and call it lunch.
 A bit of creativity is in order.

 But only a bit.
 I am a simple man.
 My method as both a cook and a writer is the same: I simplify.
 As a writer, I compose a sentence, and then go over it to remove words.
 I’m hell on adjectives and adverbs.
 Call it the “blue pencil” approach (or maybe the “Twitter Technique”).
 I take the same blue pencil to recipes.

 An example is this recipe for Easy Eggs Florentine.
 I’ve got it down to three ingredients, one of which – water – hardly counts.
 In the photo, you see the result of my first time cooking eggs over spinach.
 It worked well.
 I’ve tried it several times since, always with good results.
 But I have been a big fan of spinach, even the canned product, ever since my childhood days watching Popeye cartoons on a black-and-white TV.

 Spread the spinach out in an 8-inch skillet.